Serena Williams Beats Karolina Pliskova in Straight Sets to Reach US Open Semis

 Serena Williams advanced to the semifinals of the 2018 U.S. Open on Tuesday, defeating No. 8 seed Karolina Pliskova 6-4, 6-3 at Arthur Ashe Stadium in Flushing, New York.

-Williams won the first set despite playing well below her best.
-She committed 22 unforced errors, which were equal to the number of total unforced errors she had in her three-set win over Kaia Kanepi in the fourth round.
+The 36-year-old won the first set despite not playing her best.
+She committed 22 unforced errors, which equaled the number of unforced errors she made in her three-set win over Kaia Kanepi in the fourth round.

-Pliskova led 3-1 to open the match and had three break-point opportunities in the fifth game to take a commanding 4-1 lead.
+Pliskova led 3-1 to open the match and had three break-point opportunities in the fifth game.
 Williams held, though, and reeled off wins in five of the next six games.

-As the Wall Street Journal's Tom Perrotta tweeted, the first set highlighted the way Williams' performance can change drastically in a matter of moments:
+As the Wall Street Journal's Tom Perrotta tweeted, the first set highlighted the way Williams' performance can change in a matter of moments:

 Tom Perrotta @TomPerrotta